 U.S. History: Foundations to Present

 U.S. History Foundations to Present covers early American exploration to the present day, placing special emphasis on the politics of the 18th and early 19th centuries and the Civil War.
 These areas of focus target three major content strands: History, Geography, and Government and Citizenship.
 Additionally, students will gain practice in writing essays and reports, covering topics like the Monroe Doctrine, the states’ rights debate, the Lincoln-Douglas debates, isolationism, the New Deal, and the Korean conflict.
 In addition to the default course program, U.S. History Foundations to Present includes alternate lessons, projects, and tests for use in enhancing instruction or addressing individual needs.

-- Understand how conflict between the American colonies and Great Britain led to American independence.
+- Unit 2: Students will understand how conflict between the American colonies and Great Britain led to American independence.
 They will also examine the development of constitutional government in the U.S. after the war.

-- Unit 6: Students will explain how political, economic, and social changes in the U.S. led to conflict among sections of the United States in the 19th century.
+- Unit 6: Students will explain how political, economic, and social changes in the U.S. led to the Civil War and evaluate Reconstruction.

 - Unit 7: Students will study events of the late nineteenth and early twentieth centuries including the Industrial Age and its effects in the U.S., the Progressive Era, isolationism, the Spanish-American War, and the causes of World War I.

 - Unit 8: Students will examine the First World War, the search for peace, the roaring twenties, the Great Depression, and the New Deal.

 - Unit 9: Students will identify the causes and effects of World War II and the U.S. involvement in the Cold War.

 - Unit 10: Students will understand key people and events of contemporary America from the 1960s to 2000s.